Medium

 Vaccine cost

-• Mpox vaccines are free.
+• Mpox vaccines are free for eligible individuals through the Vaccines for Children (VFC) and Vaccines for Adults (VFA) programs.
 Providers must give you the vaccine regardless of your ability to pay the administration fee.

-• The providers may bill a program or plan that covers the mpox vaccine administration fee (like your private insurance or Medicare/Medicaid).
+• The providers may bill a program or health insurance plan that covers the mpox vaccine administration fee (like your private insurance or Medicare/Medicaid).

 Where you can get vaccinated